ue4plugins/StreetMap/README.md

 There are various loose ends.

 * Importing files larger than 2GB will crash.
-This is a current UE4 limitation.
+This is a current UE limitation.

 * Some variants of generated OSM XML files won't load correctly.
 For example, single-quote delimeters around values are not supported yet.